 Even though he was intelligent, he did not excel in education, which he abandoned and took over drums.
 His parents supported him because they felt he could have a future here.

 He learned much of his music from the keyboard player, Peter Bardens, who lived only a few doors away.
-He gave the young drummer his first gig, making sure he received the best practice for the world.
+He gave the young drummer his first gig, making sure he received the best practice in the world.
 Fleetwood later co-founded the Fleetwood Mac band, which has been his major life success.